plone/training/deployment/playbook_use.rst

 We've separated the functions because many sysadmins will wish to handle firewalling themselves.

-If you wish to use our firewall playbook, just use the command:
+If you wish to use our firewall playbook, use the command:

 .. code-block:: shell-session

     ansible-playbook firewall.yml

-:file:`firewall.yml` is just a dispatcher.
+:file:`firewall.yml` is a dispatcher.
 Actual firewall code is in the :file:`firewalls` subdirectory and is platform-specific.
 ``ufw`` is used for the Debian-family; ``firewalld``